yangalav/Contacts_App_LS/README.md

 $ cd .. #Return to application directory
 ```

-Then we then need to start our Django Server:
+We then need to start our Django Server:
 ```
 $ python server/manage.py runserver
 ```